 Autonomous multi-robot teams can be used in complex exploration tasks for improved information gathering performance over single robot systems, in terms of both speed and effectiveness.
-However, multi-robot coordination is a complex control problem, especially in tightly-coupled tasks which involve a mutual dependence of the robots on each other's performance [2].
+However, multi-robot coordination is a complex control problem, especially in tightly-coupled tasks where there is a greater mutual dependence of the robots on each other's performance [2].
 In such cases, the performance of a multi-robot system is highly sensitive to the level of coordination among the individual robots' policies.

 In many multi-robot problems, such as space exploration, environmental monitoring, and search and rescue tasks, only a high level description of the mission is at hand, and agents only have access to local sensor information to decide their actions.
-Communication, which is a tool to improve the performance of cooperative agents is also often expensive or limited.
-Effective team performance becomes even more challenging when robots' actions are tightly coupled requiring agents to extensively coordinate their actions in order fulfill their mission.
+Communication, which is a means to improve the performance of cooperative agents, is also often expensive or limited.
+Effective team performance becomes even more challenging when robots' actions are tightly coupled, requiring agents to extensively coordinate their actions in order fulfill their mission.
 In such cases, coordinated policies can be difficult to define a priori and distributed policy learning is often employed to optimize team strategies.

 Distributed policy learning has been demonstrated to produce effective team performance for loosely coupled tasks [3]-[6].
 In particular, reward-shaping techniques [7]-[9] have been used to address the structural credit assignment problem for implicit coordination solutions where inter-robot communication is unavailable.
-The difference evaluation function [1], [10] is a shaped reward that makes use of counterfactuals to query the direct effect of an individual's contribution to http://www.teciber.com/wp-content/uploads/2015/03/marte.jpg the team performance.
-This reward signal can be computed from locally available information [11], it is both aligned to the system evaluation and sensitive to the individual robot's action, and provides an effective training signal when the system reward function is smooth.
+In this regard, the difference evaluation function [1], [10] is a shaped reward that makes use of counterfactuals to query the direct effect of an individual's contribution to the team performance.
+This reward signal can be computed from locally available information [11], and it is both aligned to the system evaluation and sensitive to the individual robot's action, providing an effective training signal when the system reward function is smooth.